Shuffle/Shuffle-docs/docs/extensions.md

 These integrations will typically entail third party services connecting to Shuffle with inbound Webhooks as triggers in a workflow.

 ## Single Signon SSO
-Shuffle added Single Signon (SAML) from version 0.9.16.
+Shuffle added Single Signon (SAML) from version 0.9.16 & OpenID since 1.0.0.
 This allows you to log into Shuffle from other sources, entirely controlled by your external environment.
 SSO is available for **onprem**, even without the Enterprise version of Shuffle cloud.
 It works by setting an Entrypoint (IdP) and X509 Certificate, both used to validate the requests.
 This can be added under /admin, and **only works for your PRIMARY organization**.

 ![Single Signon button](https://github.com/frikky/shuffle-docs/blob/master/assets/sso-3.png?raw=true)